The Conscious Leader

 But they did.

-Here are five flips, and how to carry them like a senior.
+Here are five habits, and how to carry them like a senior.

 Start your SubstackGet the app